 Mr. Jacobs.
-The Compensation Committee noted that our Company performed extremely well in 2014 and delivered strong results compared to 2013.
-In 2014, the Company successfully achieved the ambitious long-term financial goals set in April 2012.
-The Company achieved record annual operating revenue of \$2,340 million in 2014, up 15% from 2013.
-The Company's awarded operating income reached \$594 million in 2014, up 36% from 2013 and up 89% from 2011 (before the announcement of the long-term financial goals).
-The Company's awarded operating margin reached 25.4% in 2014, up from 21.5% in 2013 and 16.7% in 2011.
-In evaluating incentive compensation for Mr. Jacobs, the Compensation Committee considered these important achievements, the other information regarding our Company's performance described under "2014 Business Performance Highlights" above, and Mr. Jacobs' individual accomplishments.
-See "2014 Compensation for Each of Our NEOs-Compensation Process" above.
+The Compensation Committee noted that our Company performed extremely well in 2015 and delivered strong results compared to 2014 and prior years.
+The Company continued to adhere to the financial goals set in 2012, which it successfully achieved in 2014.
+The Company achieved record annual operating revenue of \$2,380 million in 2015, up 2% from 2014, despite volatile markets.
+The Company's awarded operating income reached \$617 million in 2015, up 4% from 2014 and up 96% from 2011.
+The Company's awarded operating margin reached 25.9% in 2015, up from 25.4% in 2014 and 16.7% in 2011.
+In evaluating incentive compensation for Mr. Jacobs, the Compensation Committee considered these important achievements, the other information regarding our Company's performance described under "2015 Business Performance Highlights" above, and Mr. Jacobs' extensive individual accomplishments, including his significant contributions to the Company's Financial Advisory business that are described below.
+See "2015 Compensation for Each of Our NEOs-Compensation Process" above.
 The Compensation Committee also considered the Company's TSR.

-In addition, the Compensation Committee considered the qualitative goals and objectives established for Mr. Jacobs by the Compensation Committee in early 2014.
-These goals and objectives provided the Compensation Committee with a comprehensive set of criteria that assisted the Compensation Committee in its evaluation of Mr. Jacobs' performance in 2014.
+In addition, the Compensation Committee considered the goals and objectives established for our NEOs by the Compensation Committee in early 2015.
+These goals and objectives provided the Compensation Committee with a set of criteria that assisted the Compensation Committee in its evaluation of Mr. Jacobs' performance in 2015.

-The Compensation Committee specifically noted the following accomplishments as a result of Mr. Jacobs' initiative, ongoing leadership and dedication during 2014:
+The Compensation Committee specifically noted the following accomplishments as a result of Mr. Jacobs' initiative, ongoing leadership and dedication during 2015:

-- the Company continued to execute a focused and well-received strategic plan; - the Company continued to successfully communicate with shareholders and the analyst community regarding the strategic plan, enhancing investor awareness of the Company's business model, strategic objectives and accomplishments; - the Company's senior leadership team continued to be united under Mr. Jacobs' leadership and guidance; - the Company continued to cultivate a culture of cost discipline throughout the firm and had proven its commitment to compensation cost control; - · the Company continued to utilize and improve the new firm-wide performance assessment systems applicable to the Company's employees; and - the Company continued to successfully retain and attract valuable senior professionals.
+- the Company continued to execute a focused and well-received strategic plan; - the Company continued to actively communicate with shareholders and the analyst community regarding the strategic plan, enhancing investor awareness of the Company's business model, strategic objectives and accomplishments; - the Company successfully reorganized the senior leadership team within the Company's Financial Advisory business; - the Company's senior leadership team continued to be united under Mr. Jacobs' leadership and guidance; - the Company continued to cultivate a culture of cost discipline throughout the firm and had proven its commitment to compensation cost control; - the Company continued to utilize and improve the new firm-wide performance assessment systems applicable to the Company's employees; and - the Company continued to successfully retain and attract valuable senior professionals.